Skip to content →

 About Me

-He was born in South Africa but has lived most of his professional life in Manhattan in New York City, where he has made contributions to several fields.
-He started out as a theoretical physicist, doing research on unified theories of elementary particle interactions.
+He was born in South Africa but has lived most of his professional life in Manhattan, where he has made contributions to several fields.
+He started out as a theoretical physicist, doing research on unified theories of elementary particle interaction at Columbia University, the University of Pennsylvania, and Oxford University.
 At AT&T Bell Laboratories in the 1980s he developed programming languages for business modeling.
 From 1985 to 2002 he worked on Wall Street, running quantitative strategies research groups in fixed income, equities and risk management, and was appointed a managing director at Goldman Sachs & Co. in 1997.
 The financial models he developed there, the Black-Derman-Toy interest rate model and the Derman-Kani local volatility model, have become widely used industry standards.

 In his 1996 article Model Risk Derman pointed out the dangers that inevitably accompany the use of models, a theme he developed in My Life as a Quant.
 Among his many awards and honors, he was named the SunGard/IAFE Financial Engineer of the Year in 2000.
 He has a PhD in theoretical physics from Columbia University and is the author of numerous articles in elementary particle physics, computer science, and finance.